Plastic Injection Molding: Overmolding

 The Difference Between Overmolding vs. Insert Molding

-Over molding involves molding one material over another, where insert molding involves incapsulating a product in molded plastic.
-Insert molding is a slightly faster process because the two plastic materials are molded at the same time. during this process, the melted plastic resin is injected into a mold and a plastic piece is inserted into the mold.
-The result is an encapsulated finished product.
+The process for insert molding is different because it involves encapsulating a product in molded plastic.
+Insert molding is a slightly faster process because the two plastic materials are molded at the same time.
+During this process, the melted plastic resin is injected into a mold and a plastic piece is inserted into the mold to produce an encapsulated finished product.

 - Plastic over metal